hpc/charliecloud/doc-src/faq.rst

 My app needs to write to :code:`/var/log`, :code:`/run`, etc.
 =============================================================

-Because the image is mounted read-only, log files, caches, and other stuff needs to go somewhere else. :code:`/tmp` is often a good choice.
-You have two
+Because the image is mounted read-only by default, log files, caches, and other stuff cannot be written anywhere in the image.
+You have three options:

-options:
+1. Configure the application to use a different directory. :code:`/tmp` is often a good choice, because it's shared with the host and fast.

-1. Use :code:`RUN` commands in your Dockerfile to create symlinks that point somewhere writeable.
+2. Use :code:`RUN` commands in your Dockerfile to create symlinks that point somewhere writeable, e.g. :code:`/tmp`, or :code:`/mnt/0` with :code:`ch-run --bind`.

-2. Configure the application to use a different directory.
+3. Run the image read-write with :code:`ch-run -w`.
+Be careful that multiple containers do not try to write to the same image files.

 Tarball build fails with "No command specified"